miniven/iterity/README.md

 }
 ```

-#### Пример 2: Создание коллекции из 10 псевдослучайных чисел.
+#### Example 2: Creating a 10 random numbers collection.

-Вспомогательная функция `from` получает любое значение и возвращает экземпляр контейнера `Collection`, или `AsyncCollection`.
+The helper function `from` gets any value and returns an instance of the container `Collection`, or `AsyncCollection`.

 ```ts
 import { from, take } from 'iterity';